top of page

 Wearables for health behavior change

-Collaborators: Christiane Lehrer (Copenhagen Business School, Denmark), Yeliz Eseryel (East Carolina University, USA), Reinhard Jung (University of St.Gallen, Switzerland), Harri Oinas-Kukkonen (University of Oulu, Finland)
+Collaborators: Christiane Lehrer (Copenhagen Business School, Denmark), Yeliz Eseryel (East Carolina University, USA)

 Selected Academic Publications

 Rieder, A., Chakraborty, S., Goyal, S., Onuchowska, A., & Berndt, D. (2024).
-Freedom of reach or freedom of speech?
+Freedom of speech or freedom of reach?
 Strategies for mitigating malicious behavior in online social networks.
-Forthcoming in Decision Support Systems.
+Decision Support Systems 182, 114235.
 (Shared first-author with S. Chakraborty and S. Goyal; listed alphabetically on paper)

 *Beermann, V., Rieder, A., Uebernickel, F., & vom Brocke, J. (2024).
 Disentangling the problem space: A validated problem statement for sustainability support systems.
 Proceedings of the 19th International Conference on Design Science Research in Information Systems and Technology (DESRIST), Trollhättan, Sweden.